 If you disagree with the issue of the penalty charge notice then you must put your challenge in writing and include any relevant evidence.
 Please note challenges cannot be accepted over the phone and must be submitted using one of the following options:

-Online (photos of your vehicle are also available using this method):
+Make an appeal online (photos of your vehicle are also available using this method)